CGN melon collection

 Maintenance

-To be incorporated in the collection, accessions need to have a minimum seed viability of 80% for cultivated material and 60% for accessions of wild species.
-Regeneration is carried out when seed viability is to low or when the remaining seed quantity has dropped below 12.5 g.
-Regeneration/multiplication takes place in insect-free glasshouses on a substrate system where the stems are grown along ropes.
-For melon, which is a cross-fertilising species, ten plants are used.
-When samples are heterogeneous, fourteen plants are used.
-Breeding companies, organised in Plantum NL, assist in the regeneration of melon.
-Accessions which are difficult to regenerate are placed in isolation cages with bumble bees for pollination.
-During the growing season, plants are monitored by the Dutch Plant Health Service for seed borne diseases in order to prevent seed contamination.
+Regeneration is carried out in case of insufficient seed viability or nearly depleted seed stocks.
+Breeding companies assist in the regeneration of melon.
+Regeneration takes place in insect-free glasshouses on a substrate system where the stems are grown along ropes.
+Melon is a cross-fertilising species so ten plants are used for regeneration.
+Fourteen plants are used in case of heterogeneous samples.
+During the growing season, plants are monitored by the Dutch Plant Health Service for seed-borne diseases in order to prevent seed contamination.

 Characterisation